A Weekend of Radical Dharma

 Weekend Workshop – Everyone Welcome – FULL WEEKEND IS SOLD OUT as our Sunday space is limited*

 Saturday, December 16, 9:30-12:30 & 2-5 at The Summit & Sunday, December 17, 9:30-12:30pm at Garfield Community Center

 *Saturday only tickets are now available at the same three tuition options below.

 Teacher: angel Kyodo williams

 Locations: Friday & Saturday @ The Summit, 420 E. Pike St, Sunday @ Garfield Community Center, 2323 E. Cherry St.

-Cost: The Saturday & Sunday Weekend Workshop will be offered at three rate options to support meaningful access at different economic levels.
+Cost: Attendance for Saturday will be offered at three rate options to support meaningful access at different economic levels.
 If you are able to invest in social justice work and support our efforts to make this workshop and others accessible, please consider the SUPPORTING rate.
 If you need financial support to attend this workshop, purchase at the SUPPORTED rate, otherwise SUSTAINING is the market value rate that takes into account the speaker cost and 8 Limbs/co-host expenses.